 Federal Pell Grant Information

-Recently the U.S. Department of Education reduced the duration of a student's eligibility to receive Pell grant funds from 18 semesters or 12 semesters.
-This applies to all students effective with the 2012-2013 award year.
+The U.S. Department of Education reduced the duration of a student's eligibility to receive Pell grant funds from 18 semesters or 12 semesters.
+This applies to all students.
 The calculation includes all earlier years of the student's receipt of Pell.

 Federal Pell Grants provide a foundation of financial aid to which other federal and non-federal sources of aid may be added.
 The amount of a Pell Grant is based on a family's financial circumstances.
 Students should complete the Free Application for Federal Student Aid (FAFSA) to apply for a Pell Grant.

 Students are paid only after all required documents are received, reviewed, and approved by the Office of Financial Aid.
 We encourage all students to apply online and to apply early.

 Please order a four-digit Personal Identification Number (PIN) on FAFSA.gov.
 If you are a dependent student, at least one of your parents will need to request an FSA ID Number.
 The student and the parent must have a valid email address to request an FSA ID Number.

 Federal Pell Grants provide funding to low-income undergraduates with the greatest demonstrated financial need as determined by the FAFSA.
 The maximum award is currently $5815.00.
 All awards are based on financial need, enrollment status, program of study, and attendance.